The 6-Stage Project Flow Every Canadian Solar Installer Should Follow to Scale Efficiently

 Introduction: How a Repeatable Workflow Becomes Your Growth Engine

 You’re closing more deals, getting more inquiries, and seeing demand spike for solar and net-zero installations across Canada.
-But as the project count grows, many clean energy vendors discover the hard truth: great sales don’t mean much without great delivery.
+However, having an efficient solar project management flow in Canada is crucial, as many clean energy vendors discover the hard truth: great sales don’t mean much without great delivery.

 These aren’t rare — they’re signs you need a better system.

 The solution?
 A standardized 6-stage workflow that maps out your install projects from first visit to final handoff.
-It’s not about adding complexity — it’s about creating structure that scales.
+It’s not about adding complexity — it’s about creating a solar project management structure that scales in Canada.

-In this post, we’ll break down the 6 core stages every solar installer or net-zero vendor in Canada should follow to boost efficiency, reduce chaos, and improve customer satisfaction.
+In this post, we’ll break down the 6 core stages every solar installer or net-zero vendor in Canada should follow to boost efficiency, reduce chaos, and improve customer satisfaction with a streamlined solar project management flow.

 Stage 1: Site Assessment – Set the Right Foundation